 Yes, definitely.
 There is a limited period of time to file a lawsuit for injuries suffered as the result of a defective product.
 Therefore, do not delay in getting more information because it could hurt your case.

-There is no cost to you unless we recover money from a verdict or a settlement.
+There is no cost unless we recover money from a verdict or a settlement.
 Our Firm charges a percentage of any settlement or judgment.
-In other words, if you do not receive any compensation at the end of the lawsuit, we get no fee and you owe us nothing. mctlaw does not make a practice of referring out our cases to other law firms.
-We represent YOU.
+In other words, if you do not receive any compensation at the end of the lawsuit, we get no fee and you owe us nothing.

-Why Hire the Attorneys at Maglio Christopher & Toale, P.A.?
+Why Hire the Attorneys at Maglio Christopher & Toale Law Firm?